molpopgen/fwdpy11/doc/technical/genetic_values.rst

 These types hold things like the offspring metadata, parental metadata, etc., that may be needed to calculate return values.

-These data types differ if you write a new genetic value type in C++ or if you do it in Python.
-The reason for this difference is to try to make Python genetic value calculations as efficient as possible.

-The types used on the C++ side are described in the next section.

 For a genetic value object written in Python:

 * ``MockDiploidGeneticValueData`` is :class:`fwdpy11.PyDiploidGeneticValueData`.
-* ``MockDiploidGeneticValueToFitnessData`` is :class:`fwdpy11.PyGeneticValueIsTraitData`.
+* ``MockDiploidGeneticValueToFitnessData`` is :class:`fwdpy11.DiploidGeneticValueToFitnessData`.
-* ``MockDiploidGeneticValueNoiseData`` is :class:`fwdpy11.PyGeneticValueNoiseData`.
+* ``MockDiploidGeneticValueNoiseData`` is :class:`fwdpy11.DiploidGeneticValueNoiseData`.

+The data types closely match those used by the C++ API, which are described in the next section.
+The difference is that :class:`fwdpy11.PyDiploidGeneticValueData` supports the buffer protocol in order to have write access to :attr:`fwdpy11.DiploidGeneticValue.genetic_values`.
+For the other two classes, their Python versions are exactly like their C++ back ends.

 See :ref:`here <gvalues_python>` for details on writing Python genetic value classes.